 Sadly, many companies will suggest remedial treatments that can result in the loss of original decorative finishes, floors and ceilings.
 What’s more, the chemical treatment of infestations is often not only expensive and inconvenient but may also be hazardous to human and environmental health.

 Inappropriate repairs and treatments tend to come about as a result of a lack of understanding of the significance and structural implications of decay and, therefore, the misdiagnosis of fungal decay and insect attack.
 Some contractors are keen to provide a guaranteed-backed one-touch solution that sounds commercially attractive to the client but may lead to specifying more work than is necessary in order to minimise the risks of any claims being made.

 At H+R, we pride ourselves on the use of environmentally friendly remedial solutions to effectively combat insect attacks and fungal decay in timber.
 Once treatment is complete, we can employ building monitoring systems to help control acute problems while offering long-term protection for your building.

 - Non-invasive timber decay survey inspection, using precision measurement techniques and equipment as well as our specially trained Rothound dry rot sniffer dogs

 - Timber decay survey report, with detailed information about the extent and causes of decay as well as recommendations for environmental control measures

-As experts in dealing with timber decay in historic buildings, Hutton + Rostron will always recommend that the problem should be prevented and controlled by maintenance and appropriate repair to ensure invasive repairs and treatments unnecessary.
+As experts in dealing with timber decay in historic buildings, Hutton + Rostron will always recommend that the problem should be prevented and controlled by maintenance and appropriate repair to ensure invasive repairs and treatments are unnecessary.